 Cascade constantly seeks methods to ensure ratepayers of price stability.
 In addition to methods such as long-term physical fixed price gas supply contracts and storage, another means for creating stability is through the use of financial derivatives.
 The general concept behind a derivative is to lock-in a forward natural gas price with a hedge, consequently eliminating exposure to significant swings in rising and falling prices.
 Financial derivatives include futures, swaps, and options on futures or some combination of these.

 Natural gas futures contracts are actively traded on the New York Mercantile Exchange (NYMEX).
 The use of futures allows parties to lock-in a known price for extended periods of time (up to 6 years) in the future.
-Contracts are typically made in quantities of 10,000 dekatherms to be delivered to agreed-upon points (e.g., Sumas, Station 2, AECO, Northwest Pipeline Rockies, etc.) In a “swap”, parties agree to exchange an index price for a fixed price over a defined period.
+Contracts are typically made in quantities of 10,000 Dths to be delivered to agreed-upon points (e.g., Sumas, Station 2, AECO, Northwest Pipeline Rockies, etc.).
+In a “swap”, parties agree to exchange an index price for a fixed price over a defined period.
 In this scenario, Cascade would be able to provide its customers with a fixed price over the duration of the swap period.
-In theory the idea is to level the price over the long term.
+In theory, the idea is to level the price over the long term.
 Futures and swaps are typically called “costless” because they have no up-front cost.
-Unlike futures and swaps, an option on futures only provides protection in one direction—either against rising or falling prices.
+Unlike futures and swaps, an option on futures only provides protection in one direction - either against rising or falling prices.
 For example, if Cascade wanted to protect itself against rising gas prices but keep the ability to take advantage of falling prices, Cascade can purchase a “call” option on a natural gas future contract.
 This arrangement would give the Company the right (but not the obligation) to buy the futures contract at a previously determined price (“strike price”).
 Similar to insurance, this transaction only protects the company from volatile price spikes, via a

 premium.
 The premium is typically a function of the variance between the strike price compared to the underlying futures price, the period of time before the option expires, and the volatility of the futures contract.

 Portfolio Purchasing Strategy